X12 837P Segment Architecture Guide

 - Quarantine the invalid segment with a structured error code.

-- Attempt HCPCS Level II Integration Patterns to resolve DMEPOS, supply, or drug codes that lack direct CPT equivalents.
+- Attempt HCPCS Level II resolution for DMEPOS, supply, or drug codes that lack direct CPT equivalents.

 - Route the claim to a manual review queue or trigger an automated provider query if clinical documentation is missing.